Class 6 are learning to be independent learners.

 This year Class 6 went to the Boreatton Centre in Shropshire.

-Class Six visited Bankfield Museum in Halifax as part of their Crime and Punishment topic.
+Last term, Class Six visited Bankfield Museum in Halifax as part of their Crime and Punishment topic.
 They thoroughly enjoyed re-enacting a real court scene about an attempted murder in Halifax in 1872 becoming the accused, judge and jury in a Victorian criminal case.
 They discovered the harsh, cruel and bizarre punishments which went on throughout the Middle ages, Tudor and Victorian times.

 In Year Six, we are beginning to focus on the exciting, if sometimes daunting, transition to secondary school.
 The Maths and English homework will include revision of some key areas of the curriculum to reinforce some technical terms and other topics that we are covering in class.
 Research Homework provides the opportunity for pupils to choose what type of work they want to produce linked to a title.
 The focus for this work is on independent research and presenting work to a good standard.